umangty/data-structures/README.md

 # data-structures
-Implementation of basic data structures in C programming language.
+Implementation of basic data structures and algorithms.